bsurc/docs/docs/Cluster Guides/Appendix_A:_FAQ.md

 ### **What should I do if I need help?**

 Above all, the Research Computing team is here to help YOU, the researcher, make advances in your field.
 There are multiple decades worth of programming, system administration, scientific computing, and other technical experience between everyone on the RC team, so don’t be afraid to reach out and tap into this.
+Calling, emailing, and inperson vists can all be utilized and info of the following can be found at the bottom of this page.

 ### **How can I test my code?**